hph/mov/README.md

 ## Usage

+Create a new database for your movies collection, assuming it is located in the directory as specified below:

+    mov create /home/$USER/Movies

+List movies:

+    mov ls | less

+This allows you to browse your movies with the keys `j` and `k` and search with `/` and `?`.
+Press `q` to quit.
+Get more info by running `man less`.

+List movies matching a pattern (quotes around the name are not required):

+    mov ls The Godfather
+    Name:       The Godfather
+    Location:   /media/b/movies/The Godfather
+    Size:       20544.9 MB
+    Files:      The Godfather.mkv

+    Name:       The Godfather - Part II
+    Location:   /media/b/movies/The Godfather - Part II
+    Size:       20591.0 MB
+    Files:      The Godfather - Part II.mkv

+    Name:       The Godfather - Part III
+    Location:   /media/b/movies/The Godfather - Part III
+    Size:       20479.8 MB
+    Files:      The Godfather - Part III.mkv

+Only list the exact match:

+    mov ls --strict The Godfather
+    Name:       The Godfather
+    Location:   /media/b/movies/The Godfather
+    Size:       20544.9 MB
+    Files:      The Godfather.mkv

+Play a movie (opens the first matching movie with a media player, VLC by default):

+    mov play -s The Godfather

 As the program is still under development, some features have not yet been fully developed.
 You can find out what can be done at this point in time by running `mov -h`: